ChukwumaA/Kika/README.md

-# Instagram Clone API
+# Kika api

-A basic clone of Instagram API service with the following features:
+A basic feature of an e-commerce service with the following features:

 ### Users can :